silver-dev-org/interview-ready/profile-specific-challenges/product-engineering/README.md

 ## Tips & Tricks
 - Use your preferred tech stack.
 We want to evaluate the product on the technical implementation.
 - The prompt is purposefully ambiguous to encourage creative solutions.
 Bring your own ideas and creativity to the table.
+- You are welcome to use templates, but make sure to share them so we can distinguish your unique contributions.
 - Use of AI is encouraged, but pay attention to quality.
 - No third-party integrations are necessary - you can mock responses from your own server or client.
 - Consult the [Takehome Guide](https://docs.silver.dev/interview-ready/technical-fundamentals/code-quality/guia-de-takehomes) for more tips